ChernyshevT/LTPLib_project/README.md

 ### Unit types and boundary conditions
 The helper enum `poisson_eq.uTYPE` should be used to set-up *umap*-configuration.
-There are two special constants:
+The special value
-- `uTYPE.NONE = 0` is used to mark units that are not considered,
+- `uTYPE.NONE = 0` is used to mark units that are not considered.
-the marked units will be assigned the NaN (Not a Number) values.
-- `uTYPE.VALUE` is uset to set-up Dirichlet boundary condition, these units will keep their original values.
+Use it to mark empty units or to set-up Dirichlet boundary condition (these units will keep their original values).

 The next two constants are used to define zero-field (Neumann) boundary condition along the $x$-axis:
 - `uTYPE.XLFOPEN` --- backward finite-difference (against $x$-axis),